-Laboratory for Zero-Carbon Energy, Tokyo Institute of Technology / Fukushima Reconstruction and Revitalization Unit
+Laboratory for Zero-Carbon Energy, Science Tokyo / Fukushima Reconstruction and Revitalization Unit

 Nuclear Energy System Research Laboratory